Skip to content

 03

-Technology localisation
+Technology localization

 ESOP reserve (Kingdom-resident team headroom)